-I began to lose my self-worth.
-I became more depressed when my girlfriend broke up.
+I began to lose my self-worth and became even more depressed when my girlfriend broke up.
 Now, I hated myself even more.
-Working aimlessly for 12 hrs, travelling for 4hrs (to and fro) and partying hard with the fractional salary that I earned to forget my weaknesses and my inability to overcome sorrows was a routine now.
+Working aimlessly for 9 hrs, travelling for 4hrs (to and fro) and partying hard with the fractional salary that I earned to forget my weaknesses and inability to overcome sorrows was a routine now.

 One thing led to another